shaurink98/shaurink98/README.md

 ⚡️ Currently ⚡️

-Looking for Summer/Fall 2023 internships in Data Analyst/ Business Analyst/Data Engineer.
+Looking for Spring 2024 internships in Data Analyst/ Business Analyst/Data Engineer.

 Learning data cleaning and wrangling using Python.